punchcode-fullstack/26-todos-api/README.md

 - create the dashboard
 - make sure you have a user in the database
-- hard code the user_id to 1
+- hard code the user_id to 1 for todos insert

 ## hard mode